-Rules, regulations and conditions for the award of first degrees are set out in the appropriate First Degrees Faculty Handbooks.
-For the list of undergraduate courses and degrees offered see Table of Courses by Faculty
+Rules, regulations and conditions for the award of first degrees are set out in the appropriate Faculty Handbooks.

-For the list of undergraduate courses and degrees offered see Table of Courses by Faculty (Undergraduate Study) in the Calendar
+For the full list of undergraduate courses and degrees offered see Table of Courses by Faculty (Undergraduate Study) in the Calendar.

-The following is the list of higher degrees, graduate diplomas and graduate certificates of the University, together with the publication in which the conditions for the award appear.
-For the list of graduate degrees by research and course work, arranged in faculty order, see Table of Courses (by faculty): Graduate Study in the Calendar.
+The following is the list of higher degrees, graduate diplomas and graduate certificates of UNSW, together with the publication in which the conditions for the award appear.